-CITY OF RICHLAND purchases water from the City of Corsicana.
-The City of Corsicana provides surface water from Navarro Mills.
-Lake Halbert and Richland Chambers reservoirs located in Navarro County
+CITY OF Richland purchases water from the City of Corsicana.
+The City of Corsicana provides surface water from Navarro Mills, Lake Halbert and Richland Chambers reservoirs located in Navarro County.

-Name Kenneth L. Guard.
-Mayor
+For more information regarding this report contact Name Kenneth L. Guard, Mayor Phone 903-362-3707

-Phone 903-362-3707